Steveplays28/nularc/README.md

 If you want to add or change something, feel free to [make a pull request](https://github.com/Steveplays28/nexlib/compare)!

-Please check if there isn't already a pull request open for this specific issue, and adhere to the rules listed in each of the folders' READMEs.
+Please check if there isn't already a pull request open for this specific issue.

 I will respond as soon as I can.